 This will open ‘Add New Item’ popup.
 Select ‘ADO.NET POCO Entity Generator’ and click ‘Add’.

-Click "OK" if it display messagebox.
+Click "OK" if it displays a messagebox.
 This will add 2 files Model1.tt and Model1.Context.tt.

 Model1.Context.tt is a context template file and Model1.tt is entities template file.
 You can modify this template file if you want to create your own template.
 Model1.Context.cs file has a context class and .cs files under Model1.tt are entity classes.

-So this way you can create POCO/POCO Proxy classes and context class from T4 template.
+So in this way you can create POCO/POCO Proxy classes and context class from T4 template.

 - If you can’t see ‘ADO.NET POCO Entity Generator’ then you have to install it from NuGet package library by right clicking on project and selecting "Add Library Package Reference..".